Snow White (Disney character): In Snow White and the Seven Dwarfs

-In the film, Snow White is initially depicted as living under her wicked, vain stepmother, the Evil Queen, who forces Snow White to engage in menial labor, fearing that one day Snow White's beauty might become greater than her own.
+In the film, Snow White is initially depicted as living under her wicked, vain stepmother, the Evil Queen, who forces Snow White to work as a scullery maid, fearing that one day Snow White's beauty might become greater than her own.
 After many years, the Queen's Magic Mirror confirms Snow White as being the "fairest of them all", which causes the Queen to cast Snow White out and send a huntsman to kill her.
 But when he is unable to bring himself to do so, the huntsman helps Snow White escape into the forest.
-Snow White stumbles upon the home of the Seven Dwarfs, who happily aid her.
+Snow White stumbles upon the home of the Seven Dwarfs Doc, Sneezy, Grumpy, Happy, Bashful, Sleepy and Dopey, who happily aid her.

-The Queen discovers that Snow White has survived, so she uses magic to disguise herself as an old hag and creates a poisoned apple that will put anyone who eats it into a “Sleeping Death" from which only the kiss of true love will revive.
-When the dwarfs are away the hag arrives at the dwarfs’ cottage and offers Snow White the poisoned apple, unbeknownst to her that it is the Queen in disguise.
-Snow White bites into the apple and falls into a coma.
-Upon discovering what had happened, the dwarfs track down the Queen; a short fight ensues and the Queen is killed.
-Believing her dead too, the dwarfs build an open grave for Snow White to rest on.
-Time passes and the Prince comes across Snow White.
+The Queen discovers that Snow White has survived, so she uses magic to disguise herself as an old hag and creates a magic poisoned apple that will put anyone who eats it into a “Sleeping Death" from which only the kiss of true love will revive.
+When the dwarfs are away, the disguised Queen arrives at the dwarfs’ cottage and gives Snow White the cursed apple, stating the apple will grant her a wish if she bites into it.
+Snow White takes the apple, wishes for a reunion with the Prince, and takes a bite of the apple, which puts her in a deep sleep.
+Upon discovering what happened, the dwarfs track down the Queen; a short chase ensues, and the Queen is killed.
+Believing Snow White to be dead, too, the dwarfs build a glass and gold casket in the forest glen, where she sleeps for a year.
+The Prince comes across Snow White.
 Saddened by her apparent death, he kisses her, causing her to awaken.
 As the Seven Dwarfs dance with joy, Snow White and the Prince go off to live together happily ever after.